Disclaimer: None of the characters are mine, and I'm not making any money off of them.

-"It would have been nicer if Carter had taken part in it."
-Reese answered, while passing the other man on his way to the back room, where the medical supplies where.
+"It would have been nicer if Carter had taken part in it," Reese answered while passing the other man on his way to the back room.

 "She's suffering from a migraine, I take it."
-Finch said, getting up to follow Reese.
+Finch got up to follow Reese.
 "I understand they are very painful."
-And after a moment of watching Reese go through the cupboards with the medical supplies: "What are you looking for?"
+He watched Reese go through the cupboards with the medical supplies.
+"What are you looking for?"

 "If she's in that much pain, you should take her to a hospital!
 And anyway, she has a prescription for pain medication."

 "She won't go, and she can't keep the pills down."
 He had found the bottle of morphine and was now looking for the needles.
-Finch wanted to argue with Reese, but the determined look on the other man's face made him think better of it, so instead he pulled a fresh needle from a drawer and handed it to Reese.
+Finch opened his mouth to argue with Reese, but the determined look on the other man's face made him think better of it, so instead he pulled a fresh needle from a drawer and handed it to Reese.

-"I hope you know what you are doing, Mister Reese."
+"I hope you know what you are doing, Mr. Reese."

-Reese gave Finch a look that indicated "thanks for the meds" and "I hope so too", mixed with concern and urgency.
-He hurried back to Carter's house.
+Reese gave Finch a look that could have meant any number of things, and hurried back to Carter's house.

-He stood next to Carter's bed for a moment, then touched her shoulder, a now familiar gesture.
+Reese touched Carter's shoulder, a now familiar gesture.
 She did not open her eyes.

 "I brought some morphine, I'm going to give you an injection."

-That did get her attention.
-She looked at Reese's face, his warm eyes revealing concern and maybe some anxiety.
+Her eyes snapped open and she looked at Reese's face, his warm eyes revealing concern.
 Then she looked at the needle and back at him.
-He was standing perfectly still, waiting for her reaction.
+He was sitting perfectly still on the side of the bed, waiting for her response.

 "Okay."
-She agreed, moving her arm out from under the covers.
+She moved her arm out from under the covers.

 Reese had learned how to give injections in the field.
 He did it quickly and confidently.
 He then remained sitting on the side of Carter's bed, checking her pulse, changing the cloth on her forehead, moving rogue strands of hair out of her face.
 He was alert to signs that she was uncomfortable with his presence or his touch, but could not detect any, so he continued.
 Soon her breathing become more even, deeper, and her previously tense muscles relaxed.
 The morphine was doing it's job.

-Taylor came in the room, and Reese got up and moved to the side of the room.
+Taylor came in, and Reese got up and moved to the side of the room.